 Today is a full day of cycling, but you’ll know the way since you’ll already have biked this portion of trail.
 This time you’ll have opportunity to visit any sights or towns you might have missed.
 The day will end in Medina, a historic town that started with the Erie Canal in the early 1800s.
 The Main Street retains its historic character and preservation efforts can be seen throughout the town.
 Your hotel tonight is part of that historic restoration and shares space with a cafe and meadery.

-Have breakfast at the cafe attached to your hotel (breakfast is included) then off to your last ride day on the canal.
+Have breakfast at the cafe attached to your hotel or in town, then you’re off to your last ride day on the canal.
 You’ll arrive back in Lockport with plenty of time to see the impressive set of locks and perhaps even take an historic canal boat ride.

 If you’d like to extend your trip, the trail continues past Lockport (after biking a few blocks through town) and continues into Buffalo.
 We’re happy to suggest itineraries for Buffalo and the area – including Niagara Falls.

 Meals: on own